PHOENIXCONTACT/MORYX-ClientFramework/docs/tutorials/GettingStarted.md

 Don't forget to set the Target .NET Framework version to 4.6.1.

-Then open the `NuGet Package Manager` and add `Marvin.ClientFramework` package to your project.
+Then open the `NuGet Package Manager` and add `Moryx.ClientFramework` package to your project.
 This will add all dependencies to your library you need.

 Now create the following two folders to the `TestModule`: